Opinion polls on the British national identity card: 2005

-A 2005 poll on the BBC web site indicated that of the nearly 9,000 votes, 17% were in favour, 83% against Do you support ID cards?.
+A 2005 poll on the BBC web site indicated that of the nearly 9,000 votes, 17% were in favour and 83% were against Do you support ID cards?.
 However, the wording under the poll result states that results of such uncontrolled polls cannot be taken as indicative of public opinion.

-Before the July 2005 London bombings, a Daily Telegraph/YouGov poll showed that 66% of people were opposed to the scheme if it cost £6bn and 81% opposed if it cost £10-19bn.
+Before the July 2005 London bombings, a Daily Telegraph/YouGov poll showed that 66% of people were opposed to the scheme if it cost £6bn and 81% opposed if it cost £10–19bn.

 2006

 In February 2006, a YouGov/Daily Telegraph poll indicated that public support for the scheme had fallen to 52% (with 37% opposed), despite 60% of those polled stating that those with nothing to hide should have no objection to the scheme.
 It revealed that the following percentages of people thought that the scheme would: